pyscript/docs/docs/user-guide.md

 [web APIs](https://developer.mozilla.org/en-US/docs/Web/API).

-This is available via the `pyscript.window` module which is a proxy for JavaScript's `globalThis` object, or `pyscript.document` which is a proxy for the `document` object in JavaScript:
+This is available via the `pyscript.window` module which is a proxy for the main thread's `globalThis` object, or `pyscript.document` which is a proxy for the `document` object in JavaScript:

 ```Python title="Accessing the window and document objects in Python"
 from pyscript import window, document